The Weekly Experiences

 - Section 2D: Stay current with the research that supports improved student learning outcomes, including findings from the learning sciences.

-- Section 2E: Skill: Using Google Drive and sharing files.
+- Section 2E: Skill: Using cloud-based tools (Google docs, Google Drive) and sharing files with anyone that has a link to them.

 Students leverage technology to take an active role in choosing, achieving and demonstrating competency in their learning goals, informed by the learning sciences.
 Students: